 Proving Spinal Cord Injury Claims

-In order to prove negligence, you must first identify the cause of the accident and provide evidence that your injury was caused because someone breached a duty of care.
+To prove negligence, you must first identify the cause of the accident and provide evidence that your injury was caused because someone who breached a duty of care.
 This can include dangerous drivers, property or business owners that allow hazardous conditions, companies that sell defective products, among others.

 Spinal cord injury cases can sometimes be resolved through a claim filed with the responsible party's auto or property insurance company.
 However, insurance companies regularly aim to avoid liability and can often be skeptical of the nature and severity of the injury or injuries claimed.